RRFdev/PaleoDelights/README.md

 6. Navigation Drawer template as provided by Android Studio.

-## Walk through
+## Walkthrough

 ![image](https://user-images.githubusercontent.com/40174427/83353722-267f2280-a387-11ea-8aad-3c39827fe34d.png)

 Upon starting up the app, the user is first greeted by a phone number registration screen.
-Firebase UI is used to display the screen, with some changes to the theme to match the over coloring scheme of the app.
+Firebase Authentication UI is used to display the screen, with some changes to the theme to match the coloring scheme of the app.
+The user phone number is then stored in the app for later on.

 ![image](https://user-images.githubusercontent.com/40174427/83354036-2bdd6c80-a389-11ea-9003-609a8eb5f4a7.png)

+Once the user's phone number has been registered, the user is then taken to the menu screen, where the user can then browse through a selection of meals.
+The menu items are stored and referenced from a database set up in Firebase Firestore.

 ![image](https://user-images.githubusercontent.com/40174427/83354055-431c5a00-a389-11ea-971f-7fa9655e9e37.png)

+Clicking any of the menu items opens up a screen detailing the selection and the user can then opt to place orders and add to cart.

 ![image](https://user-images.githubusercontent.com/40174427/83354071-57605700-a389-11ea-8dbb-d2fe0ae7346f.png)